jhengy/content-aggregator/README.md

 # Web Content Summarizer

-A Python tool that scrapes web articles and generates summaries using the OpenRouter API.
+A Python tool that scrapes web articles and generates summaries using the Generative AI.

 ## Setup